rhermitt/BrotherLabelPrinterSDKSampleApp/README.md

 To run the app, all you need is the code provided in this project.

 To start, you must add items for sale by going to "Log In As Vendor" -> "Manage Items" -> "Add Items".
+Items are stored in the device's internal storage.
 Once you have added items, you can place orders from the "Log In As Customer" menu.

 Once orders are placed, they can be viewed in the "View Placed Orders" Activity of the Vendor Menu.